AlixAbbasi/GHS-Bugs/README.md

 In the function handler for printing the current working directory the directory path is used as a first argu- ment to printf.
 This leads to a user supplied format string being executed.

-## Interpeak IPCOMShell Print Prompt Heap Overflow Vulnerability (Use CVE-2019-7711)
+## Interpeak IPCOMShell Print Prompt Heap Overflow Vulnerability (CVE-2019-7713)
 There is a heap overflow vulnerability in the IPCOMShell used in Green Hills INTEGRITY RTOS v5.0.4.
 While it is not documented inside the "helpall" command provided by the IPCOMShell, typing "prompt <new_prompt>" allows the user to set the prompt.
 Looking at the implementation generating the shell output we can see those different modifiers are interpreted:

 * \i print ip address